 Reading Room Rules and Regulations

-The following rules and regulations govern the use of archival materials in the reading rooms of the Saskatchewan Archives.
+The following rules and regulations govern the use of archival materials in the reading rooms of the Provincial Archives.
 The purpose of these rules and regulations is to help protect our unique Collection, while providing a positive working environment for our patrons.

 - Leave coats, bags and briefcases outside the reading room.
 Lockers are available upon request.
 Researchers are advised that personal belongings taken into the reading room may be searched upon leaving.